 To understand the source of the phase margin, observe that:

-For the first run of the model, signal x, identified by the black line, shows a baseline configuration.
+For the first run of the model, signal x, identified by the blue line, shows a baseline configuration.

 The default setting for data transfer is to ensure determinism (maximum delay), so the data transfer is deterministic.
 See Data Transfer Options .